EmmanuelMald/MLOps-vehicle-analysis/README.md

 - Transmission
 - Vehicle size class

+Endpoint to consume this model: https://veh-autonomy-estimator.onrender.com/predict

+*see an example of how to send a post request on *autonomy_estimator/unit_tests/testing_api.ipynb*

-To know how to use this model, go to [**Autonomy estimator**](https://emmanuelmald.github.io/Vehicle-CO2-Emissions-and-Autonomy-Estimators/autonomy_estimator/)
+To know more about this model, go to [**Autonomy estimator**](https://emmanuelmald.github.io/Vehicle-CO2-Emissions-and-Autonomy-Estimators/autonomy_estimator/)

 ## Documentation